dvanoni/notero/README.md

   a reference.
 - Link references to entries in other databases, such as projects, tasks, manuscripts in your publication pipeline, publishing outlets, etc.

+## How Notero Works

+The Notero plugin watches for Zotero items being added to a collection that you specify in the Notero preferences.
+Whenever an item is added to the collection, Notero does a few things:

+- Save a page with the Zotero item's properties (title, authors, etc.) into the Notion database specified in Notero preferences.
+- Add a `notion` tag to the Zotero item.
+- Add an attachment to the Zotero item that links to the page in Notion.

+In addition to providing a convenient way to open a Notion page from Zotero, the link attachment also serves as a reference for Notero so it can update existing pages instead of creating duplicate pages for a given Zotero item.

+### Syncing Items

+Because Zotero does not allow you to add an item to a collection that it's already in, there are a couple options for triggering a re-sync of an item:

+- Remove the item from the collection and add it again.
+- Enable the **Sync when items are modified** option in Notero preferences to sync items in the collection whenever they're modified.

+⚠️ _**Note:** To prevent the "sync on modify" functionality from saving to Notion multiple times, Notero does not notify Zotero when the tag and link attachment are added to an item.
+This means they may not appear in Zotero immediately, and you may need to navigate to a different item and back to make them appear._

 ## Installation and Setup